Vivek-Raman/GridGame-tempName/README.md

-# Shooter-Random
+# Grid Game \<needs improvement>

-A small arcade shooter style game made in Unity
+~~A small arcade shooter style game made in Unity~~

+A hypercasual game that resembles Whack-a-Mole and a challenging Manoeuvre mode.

 ## Idea Log